 Take a contemplative stroll to a quiet Grotto, a river-rock alcove that has become a popular wedding spot.
 If you’re looking for a picnic site close to Seattle, you’re in the right place.
 Relaxing on the grass or at a picnic table, you’ll be struck by the play of the afternoon light on the classic old building.

 Saint Edward State Park is a 326-acre day-use park with 3,000 feet of freshwater shoreline on Lake Washington.
 Picnic tables are available first come, first served, and the Grotto and several picnic areas are available for rental.
 The seminary building is not open for events at this time.
-There is no boat launch at the park, but paddlers launching from other parts of Lake Washington can bring their kayaks and boards onto the beach.
+There is no watercraft launch at the park, but paddlers launching from other parts of Lake Washington can bring their kayaks and boards onto the beach.

 Automated pay station: This park is equipped with an automated pay station for visitors to purchase a one-day or annual Discover Pass.